nebelgrau77/STM32F0xx_OLED_IRQ/README.md

 # STM32F0 time counter

+Shows the elapsed time in HH:MM:SS format, until it overflows (after 18 hours)

 Time keeping is done with an interrupt.
 Every time the interrupt fires, the counter's current value is displayed and then updated.
 Uses SSD1306 OLED in TerminalMode.